CloudSkills/technical-writing-for-cloudskills-community/README.md

 - Content can be anything cloud-related, however, no technologies like Office365.

-Compensation will be discussed after the first post is submitted.
-The first post is seen as a "trial".
-Instead of a fixed set price for blog posts, compensation is based on the level of writing of each author and will start after the first initial blog post.
+Compensation will be discussed after the first blog post.
+The first blog post is a trial for CloudSkills to see your writing style.
+If anything needs to be changed or altered, we'll let you know and give you tops.

+After that, all blog posts are $100.00 per post.

 ## Process

 It's your first time writing a blog for CloudSkills.io?
 We've set out a simple process for all contributors to follow.
 This is to ensure content is on the right topics, is high quality and is consistent in how it is published.

-### Step 1 - Email Mike a blog summary
+### Step 1 - Add in a blog summary in Trello

-All content for CloudSkills.io runs through Mike, if you are thinking along the [Blogging Requirements](#BloggingReqs) guidelines above for content, you should be pretty much there.
-Put a summary together for your idea and email it over to Mike.
-If you're not sure, email it anyway or put it up for discussion in Slack.
-Another community member can likely help with finding a slant that fits the blogging requirements.
+All content for CloudSkills.io runs through Mike and Mike, if you are thinking along the [Blogging Requirements](#BloggingReqs) guidelines above for content, you should be pretty much there.

-Once Mike has OK'd the content, you're good to go with pulling the full post together.
+Put the idea in Trello, which you should have access to if you're in the #Authors Slack channel.

 ### Step 2 - Grab the markdown template and create your content